henke443/reno/README.md

 00 BE EF
 ```

 ## Dangerous scenarios:
 You should always run `--dry` before you let reno actually replace anything.
 For example, if you run `reno ".*" "changed_test" -g *test.* --names` then `test.txt` becomes changed_test BUT `test.md` ALSO BECOMES changed_test, leading to one of them being overwritten.
 This is somewhat of a bug and there will be some checks in place so that this doesn't happen.

+## Planned features:
+`reno "4C 79 72 61 [utf8]*10" "00 00 00 00 [??...]" --bin -g test.bin` - To be able to safely edit text in binary files it would be nice to have some way of knowing that the text is followed by (or prepended/surrounded) by some number of valid ascii characters or utf8 characters.
+Having regex enabled when binary searching and replacing could also be useful but I think that could prove to not be very nice, and a simple approach like this would probably be best.
+The three features I'm planning currently are:
+1. [encoding_name] bracket syntax
+2. [anything]... triple dots variable length repetition
+2. [anything]*number bracket repetition syntax

 `> reno --help`